revalew/Master-Thesis/README.md

 After trying many different approaches I finally found out that the main issue was the Waveshare's IMU and [its library](./libs_to_compile/lib/adafruit_icm20x.py), which added unnecessary overhead / wait and made the sampling rate $`46 Hz`$ maximum.
 After rewriting the I2C interface (now operating on raw registers without additional methods, though I think, it would be better to just modify the original library code and remove / reduce the sleep), sensor can easily reach high internal sampling rates and the UDP handler can send updated data as fast as possible - batch transmission using timestamps and Pico's built-in timers.

 Updated the main GUI app to support the new high-speed recording and implemented a dropdown selection for $`25, 50, 100, 200 Hz`$ frequencies ($`\; 50 \;\text{or}\; 100 Hz`$ recommended, $`200 Hz`$ can be inconsistent).

 <br/><br/>

+### Running Experiments

+I gathered data from $`84`$ experiments ($`7`$ scenarios, $`4`$ mounting points, $`3`$ attempts each, $`100 Hz`$ targeted sampling rate) and analyzed them with $`5`$ different algorithms.
+I still need to adjust the parameter sets (to see how much I can improve the detection), but I'm getting closer to the final results.

+The raw data and analysis results can be found in the [`./step_detection/analysis/experiments/`](./step_detection/analysis/experiments/) directory.

+<br/><br/>

+### Parser and Bulk Analysis

+I created a parser for the TUG test data and wrote a script for bulk analysis (with external parameter sets), eliminating the need for manual work through the GUI.

+The TUG data originates from experiments conducted by my supervisor, but it is in a different format to that used in this project.
+Therefore, I created a parser to convert the data and analyze it using my algorithms.

+After creating the parser, I realized that running a bulk analysis in the same way as the parser would be easier, so I added the [`./step_detection/parser/SimpleAnalyzer.py`](./step_detection/parser/SimpleAnalyzer.py) class to the parser module to skip the manual work through the GUI.
+To improve the parameter optimization process, I moved them to an external JSON file [`./step_detection/detection_params.json`](./step_detection/detection_params.json) and added a separate section for each sensor.
+Now it is easier to update the parameters and the GUI app doesn't need to be restarted - just update the JSON file and reopen the analysis window.

+Check out the updated README there for more information about the parser and bulk analysis: [`./step_detection/`](./step_detection/), [`./step_detection/parser/`](./step_detection/parser/)

+<br/><br/>